iexcloud/docs/source/using-core-data/using-normalized-financial-data.md

 ![](./using-normalized-financial-data/apple-isin-query-url-response.png)

-You can similarly join datasets on equivalent symbols.
+You can similarly join datasets on normalized symbol data.

-## Joining Normalized Datasets
+## Joining Datasets on Normalized Symbols

 You can, for example, create a view of Apple high, open, low, close data and corporate details by joinging this AAPL_ISIN dataset with the Core COMPANY dataset.
 Here's the SQL.